The TurkeyBlog

-The Turkey Blog
+Turkey Blog Post Index

 When you think about the city of Ephesus from the first century, what's the first impression that comes to mind?
 Would it surprise you to learn Ephesus was a place of wealth and opulence?
 A city of power and beauty?
 The center of religion and idol worship?
 While all these descriptions are true, the people of that day saw something more.
 The citizens considered Ephesus to be a notoriously evil place.